How Do Digital Signatures Work?

 Digital signatures are legal, just like their handwritten counterparts.

 Legislation like the Uniform Electronic Transactions Act (UETA) and the Electronic Signatures in Global and National Commerce Act (ESIGN) made the use of digital signatures legal years ago.
+Now, not only are they legal, but in the U.S., they will be part of standard practice in government use.

 Where Should You Use Digital Signatures?